Ultimate Guide: Best Walks in Litchfield National Park

 If you splashed a canvas with brilliant blue, emerald green and earthy reds, then you’d have the essence of Litchfield right there… all you’d need to do is lace up your hiking boots and jump into the canvas yourself for an adventure that only Australia’s tropical top end could provide.

-Marvel at massive magnetic and cathedral termite mounds or wander through magical monsoon forest to arrive at awe-inspiring waterfalls tumbling into secret swimming holes.
+Marvel at massive magnetic and cathedral termite mounds or wander through magical monsoon forests to arrive at awe-inspiring waterfalls tumbling into secret swimming holes.

 This land is a masterpiece shaped to rugged perfection by water, time and Mother Nature.